What Is GHK-Cu?

 Copper-peptide complex: GHK-Cu’s defining feature is the copper ion bound to the tripeptide sequence, creating a complex with distinct properties from the peptide alone or copper alone.

-Naturally occurring sequence: While GHK-Cu used in research is synthesized, the GHK peptide sequence occurs naturally in human biological fluids, offering researchers a biologically relevant tool for investigation.
+Naturally occurring sequence: While GHK-Cu used in research is synthesised, the GHK peptide sequence occurs naturally in human biological fluids, offering researchers a biologically relevant tool for investigation.

 Dermal research focus: Unlike metabolic or migration-focused peptides, GHK-Cu is studied primarily in dermal, cosmetic, and matrix biology contexts.